 SimpleQuE also offers a full line-up of IATF 16949 training courses which includes AIAG and VDA Core Tools, Root Cause Analysis and Problem Solving, Requirements and Implementation.
 With IATF® also putting a major focus on internal auditor competency, it is essential to have IATF 16949® Internal Auditor Training.
 Our IATF 16949® auditor training utilizes the process audit approach.
 Contact Our IATF® consultants to learn more about the customized services offered to match your certification and training needs.

 Obtaining and maintaining IATF 16949®, and meeting all of the related Customer Specific Requirements (CSRs), is difficult, which is why we’ve created free IATF 16949® tools, checklists and resources for your use.

-This series of articles was written by Robert (Bob) Dornhecker, a former simpleQuE consultant who specializes in ISO 9001 and IATF 16949® quality system development, auditing and training.
-He also performs third party audits for Certification Bodies including EAGLE Certification Group.
-With over 30 years of combined experience in auditing, manufacturing and certification, Bob has an extensive quality background.
-Additionally, he has taught and facilitated many quality related training classes for clients and has provided support to companies securing their own ISO/Quality Management Systems certifications.
+This series of articles was written by Robert (Bob) Dornhecker, a simpleQuE consultant who specializes in ISO 9001 and IATF 16949® quality system development, auditing and training.
+He also performs third-party audits for Certification Bodies.
+With over 35 years of combined experience in auditing, manufacturing and certification, Bob has an extensive quality background.
+Additionally, he has taught and facilitated many quality-related training classes for clients and has provided support to companies securing their own ISO/Quality Management Systems certifications.

 SimpleQuE is not associated with the IATF®, IAOB, ANAB®, IAQG®, and is not a certification body.
 SimpleQuE is an independent consulting, training, and second-party auditing service provider that assists a company on a path for the company to obtain and maintain certification through accredited certification bodies.